offensive-packaging/documentation/o-saft/index.md

  TESTING

          What is "testing"?
-         This tool itself is for testing something,  so it needs to be explain what testing here is about.
+         This tool itself is for testing something (TLS etc.),  so it needs to be explained what testing here is about.
 Following testing types are distinguished and then described:

          * User testing
          * Functional testing